Healthy Homes Assessment Waterloo

 Draught Stopping Waterloo

-If a draft can be perceived as a result of gaps or holes, it requirements to be sealed.
+If a draft can be felt through gaps that are too large or holes or holes, it needs to be sealed.

-What are unreasonable gaps and holes?
+What are the most unreasonable gaps or holes?

 See the full details for the Healthy Homes draught stopping requirements.